soumdatta81/track-it/README.md

 Contributions are always welcome!

-You can add your name to the list and, optionally, a link to your GitHub account below.
+You can add your progress to the list.

-Steps to add your name :
+Steps to add your progress :
+- Star the repository
 - Fork the project
 - Create a new branch
 - Make a folder of your name and add the progress day wise.